fpirri/covid19/README.md

 # DETAILS:

+* Turn list into organic display
+* Translation still to be done
+* To be reviewed for publication

 Un esempio di come potrebbero essere fatte le cose ? ....

 In 2018, Ciofi et al. pubblicano un lavoro estremamente interessante: